nutanix/calm_runbooks/Network_Management/Floating IP Assignment.md

   <details>
     <summary><b>Description</b></summary>
     When referring to a "VM IP," it typically means the IP address assigned to a specific virtual machine (VM).
+VM IP will be used to identify VM and assign floating IP to it.
 In a virtualized environment, each VM is typically allocated its own unique IP address, allowing it to communicate with other devices on the network
   </details>

   ### **Type:** _String_